ruiqichen7/ruiqichen7.github.io/_portfolio/portfolio-1.md

   * Publications:
     1. "FPGA-Based Sparse Matrix Multiplication Accelerators: From State-of-the-art to Future Opportunities", in TRETS, 2024.
     2. "S-LGCN: Software-Hardware Co-Design for Accelerating LightGCN", in DATE, 2024.
-    3. "Graph-OPU: A Highly Integrated FPGA-Based Overlay Processor for Graph Neural Networks", in FPL, 2023.
+    3. "Graph-OPU: A Highly Integrated FPGA-Based Overlay Processor for Graph Neural Networks", in FPL & TRETS, 2023 &.
     4. "Graph-OPU: An FPGA-Based Overlay Processor for Graph Neural Networks", in FPGA, 2023.
     5. "eSSpMV: An Embedded-FPGA-based Hardware Accelerator for Symmetric Sparse Matrix-Vector Multiplication," in ISCAS, 2023.